bpfaff/QRM/README.md

 Concepts, Techniques and Tools by Alexander J. McNeil, Rüdiger Frey, and Paul Embrechts (first edition).
 Please, visit [qrmtools](http://www.qrmtutorial.org/) for R packages/projects for the second edition and @github.com/qrmtools.
+The package is hosted on [CRAN](https://CRAN.R-project.org/package=QRM).